ilhamwk/accounting/README.md

 CRUD operations for basic data entries are done.

 To be added:
-* Search
 * JS support for field input for prices
+* Simple backup support (to upload db and receipt pics)

-Caveat: The item price is encoded as an integer, 100 times its value, to capture the cents without having to resort to floating point storage.
+Caveat: In EUR/GBP the item price is encoded as an integer, 100 times its value, to capture the cents without having to resort to floating point storage.